Jack Lowden: Personal life

-From 2019 to 2021, Lowden resided in Leith, Edinburgh, before moving back to his native Scottish Borders in May 2021.
-He is an outspoken supporter of Scottish independence.
+From 2019 to 2021, Lowden resided in Leith, Edinburgh, before moving back to the Scottish Borders in May 2021.
+He supports Scottish independence.

 Since 2018, he has been in a relationship with Irish actress Saoirse Ronan, his co-star in Mary Queen of Scots.
+The Irish Independent reported in July 2024 that they married in Edinburgh.
+Their first child was born in 2025.